amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. [#] Proselint has not been endorsed by these individuals; we have merely taken their words and implemented them in code.

-examples of some rules
+Examples of some rules
 ----------------------

+In response to someone using the word "agendize", Proselint notes, "agendize is jargon, could you replace it with something more standard?" :cite:`garner2016garner`

+In response to text like the following: "In recent years, an increasing number of [a-zA-Z]{3,}sts have", Proselint notes, "Professional narcisissm.
+Talk about the subject, not its study." :cite:`pinker2015sense`

-Issues are on github repo.
+..
+One Issues are on github repo.

+..
 Any new rules need to be accompanied by an expert source meriting the inclusion of the rule.

+..
 Final decision of whether to include it in the default set of rules is up to us.

+..
 We have not included rule modules that are by default left off but can be turned on.
+..
 Though we are not opposed to this in principle, it is difficult to see why we should do so.
+..
 If someone wants to include rules that are not properly attributed, they are welcome to add the module to their own linter.
+..
 We want to make that process simple.
+..
 If someone wants to include rules that are properly attributed it is unclear why we would ever want to turn them off by default.
+..
 Furthermore, doing so would weaken our emphasis on encouraging contributions while leaving open the door for extensive customisation to adapt to your personal "style".

 Existing modules
 ----------------